What happens to you or a family member when you need medical attention?

 The Nevada Department of Health and Human Services offers medical assistance through a number of programs for individuals and families.
-Some of this coverage is free to you, and some requires a small fee.
-The services provided may include doctor visits, prescriptions, dental care, eye exams and glasses and therapies, to name a few.
+Some of this coverage is free to you, and some requires a fee.
+The services provided may include doctor visits, prescriptions, dental care, eye exams/glasses, etc. and therapies, to name a few.

 There are several Medicaid related programs for which DWSS determines eligibility.
-These programs include family medical groups, children's groups, specialized households, Nevada Check Up and Medical Assistance to Aged, Blind and Disabled (MAABD) groups.
+These programs include:

 Family Medical Coverage

-- Medicaid coverage to low-income adults and children with income up to 138% of the Federal Poverty Level.
+- Health coverage to low-income adults and children with income up to 138% if the federal Poverty Level.
+Eligibility is determined by DWSS on an individual basis.

-medical assistance on a month-by-month basis for illegal non-citizens
+medical assistance on a month-by-month basis for undocumented non-citizens, or to qualified non-citizens not covered by an eligible category.
+These

 applicants must meet all other eligibility requirements except for

-- A pregnant woman eligible for Medicaid in any month of her pregnancy remains eligible for postpartum coverage.
+- A pregnant woman eligible for Medicaid in any month of her pregnancy remains eligible for her entire pregnancy and postpartum period(up to 60 days after giving birth).

 - Certain child welfare cases involving children for whom a public agency is assuming full or partial financial responsibility.